NEU-IDKE/Document-Level_Relation_Extraction_Papers/README.md

 # Document-Level_Relation_Extraction_Papers
-Collection of Document-Level Relation Extraction Papers
+This is a repo listing some papers on Document-Level Relation Extraction published in recent years.

 ### Papers